briangershon/setup-mac/README.md

     # add public key to Github

-Install Github Desktop.

-For nice visual Git diffs, install Github Desktop and the command line tool so you can run `github .` in any repository. _I've been using `gitx` for years (http://rowanj.github.io/gitx/) for this as a fast Git staging though giving Github Desktop a try._
+For nice visual Git diffs, there are many options:

+- Install Github Desktop and the command line tool so you can run `github .` in any repository.
+- _I've been using `gitx` for years (http://rowanj.github.io/gitx/) for this as a fast way to view/stage Git commits though giving Github Desktop a try._
+- Use VSCode's tools

 Install Homebrew